-Ayurveda provides us with a map to our Natural basic rhythms.
-Through these daily routines, we can bring balance to our DOSHAS.
+Ayurveda provides us with a map of our natural basic rhythms.
+Through these daily routines, we can bring balance to our doshas.

 1. Time of getting up

-Ayurveda recommends getting up before sun rise.
-This is an auspicious time as per the belief of many religions around the world and is the time best suited for Meditation.
-This is a VATA time as per our body clock so the mental faculties are at their best to receive, as perception is a property of Vata.
+Ayurveda recommends getting up before sunrise.
+This is an auspicious time as per the belief of many religions around the world and is the time best suited for meditation.
+This is a Vata time as per our body clock so the mental faculties are at their best to receive, as perception is a property of Vata.
 Therefore it is also said that this is the best time to study & learn new topics.
 Vata time also ensures that we clear our bowels and bladder nicely.
-Many would argue that this does not fit into western culture of working on computer till late in night and partying hard till midnight etc. Well, cultures are the adaptations made by us as per our convenience.
+Many would argue that this does not fit into the western culture of working on a computer till late in the night and partying hard till midnight etc. Well, cultures are the adaptations made by us as per our convenience.
 So if some practices are good we can always adopt them.

 Ayurveda recommends drinking a cup of warm water when you get up in the morning.
 This ensures the proper evacuation of the bowels and bladder.
 It is very important to empty the bowels every morning so that you feel light and have proper appetite and digestion later during the day.